 Parliament called for the creation of a European armaments agency and for standardisation in defence in its resolution of 10 April 2002.
 Its resolution of 17 November 2005 on the Green Paper on defence procurement encouraged the Commission’s efforts to contribute to the gradual creation of a European defence equipment market.

-Parliament called for the reinforcement of European industrial cooperation, and stressed the need to support CSDP missions through European research and development using the Horizon 2020 research programme in its resolution of 21 November 2013 on the European defence technological and industrial base.
+In its resolution of 21 November 2013 on the European defence technological and industrial base, Parliament called for the reinforcement of European industrial cooperation and stressed the need to support CSDP missions through European research and development using the Horizon 2020 research programme.

 In its resolution of 25 March 2021 on procurement in the fields of defence and security and the transfer of defence-related products, Parliament invited the Commission to improve SMEs’ access to finance.
-It also called on the Member States to strengthen intra-EU defence procurement and research and development cooperation and to boost interoperability between their militaries.
+It also called on the Member States to strengthen intra-EU defence procurement and research and development cooperation, and to boost interoperability between their militaries.

 Parliament called for increased contributions towards strengthening Ukraine’s defence capabilities in its resolution of 1 March 2022 on the Russian aggression against Ukraine.
 The Member States were asked to accelerate the provision of defensive weapons to Ukraine in response to clearly identified needs.

-In its resolution of 9 May 2023 on critical technologies for security and defence, Parliament welcomed the Commission’s establishment of an observatory of critical technologies and underlined the need to reduce dependencies as regards the supply of critical materials, to foster investments for innovation and development, to give priority to joint EU-funded and co-financed projects and to increase funding.
+In its resolution of 9 May 2023 on critical technologies for security and defence, Parliament welcomed the establishment of an observatory of critical technologies and underlined the need to reduce dependencies as regards the supply of critical materials, to foster investments for innovation and development, to give priority to joint EU-funded and co-financed projects, and to increase funding.

 For more information on this topic, please see the website of the Committee on Industry, Research and Energy.